-Support Deans and Director in daily office routines, including composing emails, calendars, and editing correspondence and reports when applicable.
+Supports Deans and Director in daily office routines, including composing emails, calendars, and editing correspondence and reports when applicable.

 Performs administrative support tasks, including creation and editing of correspondence, reports, publications, educational materials, and assessment data.

-Compile survey, course and exam data when applicable.
+Compiles survey, course and exam data when applicable.

 Attends regular department meetings, staff meetings, morning huddles, and other meetings as assigned.

-Perform miscellaneous job-related duties as assigned and assists as needed in the offices of OMSE and OE.
+Performs miscellaneous job-related duties as assigned and assists as needed in the offices of OMSE and OE.

-Must be detail orientated with excellent organizational skills.
+Detail orientated with excellent organizational skills.